Classification of width 1 lattice tetrahedra by their multi-width: Proof of Theorem

 \begin{proof}[Proof of Theorem~\ref{thm:main}] Proposition~\ref{prop:tet_width_is} shows that the map taking a tetrahedron to its equivalence class is a well-defined map from \(\cS_{1,w_2,w_3}\) to \(\cT_{1,w_2,w_3}\).
 Propositions~\ref{prop:existence} and \ref{prop:distinct} show that it is bijective.
 It remains to find the cardinality of \(\cS_{1,w_2,w_3}\).
 When \(w_2=1\) this is immediate.
-When \(w_3>w_2>1\) we combine the triangles classification with the new tetrahedra to get
+When \(w_2>1\) we combine the triangles classification with the new tetrahedra to get the desired counts. \end{proof}